Search

 What If My Bank Account’s Beneficiaries are Minors?

 If the beneficiaries of your bank account in Florida are minor children, then they will not be able to access the funds until they reach the age of 18.
 In this case, someone must be appointed on the child’s behalf by the court to manage the funds on behalf of the minor.
-The individual selected will be responsible for investing and managing the funds in a way that is in line with Florida State.
+The individual selected will be responsible for investing and managing the funds in a way that is in line with Florida state.

 If your account was joint-owned with your surviving spouse, then your spouse will become the sole owner until they pass away too.
 After your spouse’s death, the named beneficiaries will inherit the bank account’s money.